joemccann/did-the-site-change/README.md

 `mv .env.RENAME_ME .env`

+In the `.env` file, add a single URL or multiple URLs, separated by a single space (space delimited) to the `SITES_TO_MONITOR` variable of the sites you want to watch for changes.

-Next, run the Website Watcher script (need something like upstart or systemd to monitor it)
+Next, run the website watcher script (need something like upstart or systemd to monitor it)

 `node site-watcher`